• Skip to primary navigation

 • 1 tablespoon Almond Flour

-• ⅓ cup Chopped Almonds
+• ⅓ Cup Almonds (Chopped)

 • 2 tablespoon Pumpkin Seeds

-• ½ teaspoon Himalayan Salt
+• ½ teaspoon Himalayan Salt (or Other Natural Mineral Salt)

 Instructions

-• Preheat oven to 400°F
+• First, preheat your oven to 350°F.

 • Add your chopped broccoli florets, chopped almonds and pumpkin seeds to a large mixing bowl.
 Then pour in your lemon garlic sauce and toss until the broccoli is evenly coated.